tnebooks/12th-chemistry/content.en/metallurgy/extraction-of-crude-metal/index.md

-**Evaluate yourself 2**
+>**Evaluate yourself 2**

-2\.
-Magnesite (Magnesium carbonate) is calcined to obtain magnesia, which is used to make refractory bricks.
+2. Magnesite (Magnesium carbonate) is calcined to obtain magnesia, which is used to make refractory bricks.
 Write the decomposition reaction.

-### Reduction of metal oxides
+## Reduction of metal oxides

 Metal oxide can be reduced to crude metal by using a suitable reducing agent like carbon, carbon monoxide, hydrogen, aluminium and other reactive metals such as sodium etc...The choice of reducing agent depends on the nature of the metal.
 For example, carbon cannot be used as a reducing agent for the reactive metals such as sodium, potassium, aluminium etc...Similarly CO cannot be used to reduce oxides such as ZnO, Al<sub>2</sub>O<sub>3</sub>.
 Later in this,we study selection of suitable reducing agents by applying Ellingham diagram.